Relative, local and global dimension in complex networks: Methods

 {\it Lactose repressor (lac).} As a second example, we examine the well-studied lactose repressor (lac) (PDB ID: 1EFA)~in Figure~\ref{fig:figure_allostery}b, present in E. coli and which binds to the lac operon, a section of DNA, to inhibit the expression of proteins for the metabolism of lactose when no lactose is present~\cite{becker2014bacterial,wilson2007lactose}.
 In its complete form, it consists of $4$ monomers, with two binding sites to a single DNA strand, inhibiting the genes located between them.
 The combination of two monomers co-operate to form one of the two binding sites (orange region in Figure~\ref{fig:figure_allostery}b).
 On each monomer there is an allosteric site for the binding of NPF molecules that activate the lac repressor.

-{\it PDK1.} Our final allosteric protein is a well-known protein Kinase called PDK1 (PDB ID: 3ORX) that is implicated in the progression of Melanoma's~\cite{sadowsky2011turning}.
+{\it PDK1.} PDK1 is a well-known protein Kinase (PDB ID: 3ORX) that is implicated in the progression of Melanoma's~\cite{sadowsky2011turning}.
 The allosteric site of PDK1 is a sequence of amino acids, called the PDK1 interacting fragment (PIF), that binds to a phosphate on the catalytic domain.
 This binding triggers a signal to start the phosphorylation of the activation loop of the substrates at the ATP pocket, or active site~\cite{biondi2001pif}.
 The crystallographic structure (PDB ID: 3ORX) used for our analysis has the molecule BI4 bound at the active site~\cite{sadowsky2011turning} via three hydrogen bounds to a region of high relative dimension, and interacts through hydrophobic forces on a region of low relative dimension.